junksamiad/template-sender-engine/docs & setup/lld/cicd_pipeline_setup.md

 7. The merge causes a push event to `develop`.
 8. The `dev_cicd.yml` workflow triggers the `build-and-deploy-dev` job.
 9. The job builds the SAM application and deploys it to the `ai-multi-comms-dev` stack in AWS.
+10. **Post-Deployment:** Integration and E2E tests are automatically executed against the newly deployed `dev` stack.

 ### 4.2 Production Environment